Charles Trippy

 Charles Paul Trippy III (born September 2, 1984) is an American musician, vlogger and internet personality based in St. Petersburg, Florida.
 He is a member of Bradenton-based rock band We the Kings.
 Trippy recorded his first album with We the Kings, titled Somewhere Somehow in 2013.
 The album peaked at no. 44 on Billboard 200.
 He is also the creator of Internet Killed Television, a web series aired on YouTube.
-Trippy is the current holder of the Guinness world record for the Longest running video blog series with 3,653 videos, and for this reason was featured on Ripley's Believe It Or Not!.

 Early life and education

-Trippy was born to Charles Paul 'Chaz' Trippy II and Marlene Trippy, in 1984, in Bradenton, Florida.
+Trippy was born to Charles Paul 'Chaz' Trippy II and Marlene Trippy, in 1984, in Sarasota, Florida.
 He is of Sicilian Italian, German, and Native American descent.
 His father was a member of the Gregg Allman Band where he played percussion.
 As a youngster, Trippy often toured with his father's band.
 His younger sister, Melissa Trippy, is also an internet personality.

 Trippy attended Lakewood Ranch High School where he completed his early education.
 Later, he attended and graduated from the University of South Florida where he majored in communications.

 Career

 As a YouTuber

 Trippy started his YouTube channel CTFxC in 2008, although the daily vlogs only started on May 1, 2009.
 Initially, Trippy planned to do daily video blogs for one year, however, he continued to create videos daily after completing the first year.
-As of 2020, Trippy's daily vlogs is in its 11th year.
+As of 2025, Trippy's daily vlogs is in its 16th year.
 Calling his daily vlogging series Internet Killed Television, it chronicles his daily life with his wife Allie Marie Trippy (born Wesenberg) and their pets, friends and family.
-The series formerly featured Trippy's ex-wife, Allison Speed who would vlog with him for almost six years before they separated in 2014.
+The series formerly featured Trippy's ex-wife, Alli Speed, who would vlog with him for almost six years before they separated in 2014.

-In 2015, Trippy was featured in Ripley's Believe It or Not! publication.
-He was also featured in the documentary film Vlogumentary which was developed by Shay Carl in 2016.
-Trippy holds the Guinness World Record for the Longest Running video blog series on YouTube by the number of episodes which goes alongside his record for the Most consecutive daily personal video blogs posted on YouTube.
-With 3,653 vlogs from May 1, 2009, to May 1, 2019, Trippy holds these records since May 1, 2019.
+Trippy was featured in the documentary film Vlogumentary which was developed by Shay Carl in 2016.
+One of the channel's video was covered by Good Morning America in 2016.

-By September 2020, Trippy's YouTube channel had received around 798 million views with 1.4 million subscribers.
-The channel has been covered by major news publications around the world including BBC, ABC News, Forbes, etc.
+As of 2025, Trippy continues to create content for his YouTube channel, sharing aspects of his personal and professional life.
+He remains active with We the Kings, performing and touring with the band.